-Groups of like members shall be marked with a label, or a tag attached thereto.
+Groups of like members shall be marked with a label or an attached tag.
 Marking shall include the roll-former's identification (name, logo, or initials), length, quantity, and roll-former's member designator including member depth, flange size, minimum steel thickness in mils or inches exclusive of protective coating, and the designation "NS".